Kim A. Wagner: Career

 In 2003, under the supervision of Christopher Bayly, he gained a PhD in South Asian history from the University of Cambridge.
 He subsequently completed a four-year research fellowship at King's College there, followed by a two-year research associate post at the University of Edinburgh.
 Wagner then became a lecturer in imperial and World history at the University of Birmingham, before being employed at Queen Mary's in 2012.
 In 2015 he was granted a Marie Skłodowska-Curie Global Fellowship working with historian Dane Kennedy at George Washington University in the United States, which he finished in 2018.

 Thuggee

-His book on thuggees, titled Thuggee: Banditry and the British in early nineteenth-century India, was published in 2007 and was short-listed for the History Today Book of the Year Award in 2008.
-He followed that up with a source book on thuggees titled Stranglers and Bandits: A Historical Anthology of Thuggee (2009).
+His book on thuggee, titled Thuggee: Banditry and the British in early nineteenth-century India, was published in 2007 and was short-listed for the History Today Book of the Year Award in 2008.
+He followed that up with a source book on thuggee titled Stranglers and Bandits: A Historical Anthology of Thuggee (2009).